 Having fewer things to take care of and feeling possessive for fewer things make life easy.

 When you start living out of a backpack, you feel liberated.
 Hell, our hunter ancestors did not even have backpacks or the stuff that could go into them.

 My fellow travelers taught me how to value and make maximum use of the things that we have.
 And I would never forget.

-6. Travel taught me that it is not bizarre to spend the night at the Chilean-Bolivian border refugee center — or that plans could go really awry —
+6. Travel taught me that it is not bizarre to spend the night at the Chilean-Bolivian border refugee center — Or that plans could go really awry —

 When I was rejected entry into Chile and Bolivia refused to take me back, I was calm.
 Because creating a scene or doing an unusual amount of drama would not have helped.
-I went along with the flow of the situation, gave candies to the Bolivian border-control people who frauded documents to let me in, and took selfies at the border with both countries’ flags in background.
+I went along with the flow of the situation, gave candies to the Bolivian border-control people who frauded documents to let me in, and took selfies at the border with both countries’ flags in the background.

 I understood that no matter how much we plan, things would go their own way.
 And they should.
 And we would figure them out on-the-go.

 And that just isn’t true for travel.
 All of this applies to life too.
 I never planned to get fired, travel to the other end of the world, be unmarried at 30, and write.
 It happened.
 And am glad that it did.